epfl-ada/ada-2021-project-gluten-meat-free/README.md

 ### Analyses of correlations

-We will conduct a correlation analysis between the gender and occupation categorical variables with a **chi-squared test of independence** combined with **Crammer's scores**.
+We will conduct a correlation analysis between the gender and occupation categorical variables with a **chi-squared test of independence** combined with **Cramer's scores**.
 This approach allows us to assess both the presence and the strength of the relationship.

 ### Linear Regression modelling